The Step-by-Step, Easy to Use Plan for Projecting and Managing Your Cash Flow

 Update regularly and reconcile actuals

 A prediction is only valuable so long as it is up-to-date.
 Re-examine the forecast at least once a month and compare the money you’ve paid out to what has been projected.
 Refine assumptions to reflect recent trends, such as increased receivables or unanticipated costs.
-By making the forecast remain bounded, it adds predictive power to the model.
+By keeping the forecast current, it adds predictive power to the model.

 Common mistakes to avoid

-Bookkeeping for cash forecasting: revenue recognition is different from cash collection.
-Always concentrate on true received dates.
+Bookkeeping for cash forecasting: Revenue recognition is different from cash collection.
+Always concentrate on actual receipt dates.

-Ignoring timing idiosyncrasies: big payments or receipts in a single period can distort on a short-term basis, so smooth only if you have good reason to do so.
+Ignoring timing idiosyncrasies: Big payments or receipts in a single period can distort short-term views, so smooth only if you have good reason.

 Practical tips for accuracy